MuhammadBai/Assignment2/README.md

 * The function is then called to execute all the link creation commands, and a confirmation message is printed once all links are set up successfully.

 ### Next Steps:
-        1. make it executable by `chmod +x symlink`
+    1. make it executalbe by `chmod_x symlink`
-        2. `sudo ./symlink` will tell you wether the symbolic links are created or not.
+    2. `sudo ./symlink will tell you weather the symbolic links are created or not.

 ## setup